 If the reason is not due to a denial by PICS, it may be because the Sheriff or another member of the Snyder County Sheriff's Office is aware of information which causes the Sheriff to believe that you are not responsible enough to possess a PA License to Carry Firearms.
 Remember, the Sheriff of Snyder County, by law, may reject an application if he believes the applicant is a danger to public safety.

 Q: I live in another state and want to be able to carry a firearm concealed in Pennsylvania.
 What must I do to obtain a Pennsylvania License to Carry Firearms?

-A: First, you must possess a valid license to carry firearms or similar permit issued to you by the state in which you reside.
+A: First, you must be 21 years of age or older and possess a valid license to carry firearms or similar permit issued to you by the state in which you reside.
 Then you must report in person to any Sheriff's Office in Pennsylvania to apply for a Pennsylvania License to Carry Firearms.
 You must remember to bring with you your driver's license from that state as well as your license to carry firearms or similar permit from that state.

 Q: I just moved to Pennsylvania but I have a license/permit to carry firearms in my former state of residence and that state is a reciprocal state with Pennsylvania.
 Can I just use my license/permit until it expires and then apply for a PA License to Carry Firearms?